tsfeith-epfl/Image-Processing/README.md

 ## Description
 This project aims to implement a set of image processing algorithms, specifically image denoising, contour detection, generation of its intensity histogram and frequency filtering with Fourier Transforms.
 The algorithms are implemented in C++, and the documentation is generated using Doxygen.
+This project was tested on Linux and MacOS.
 This project contains an extensive suite of unit tests, which are run using the Google Test framework.

 ## Setup